Maximizing Your Web Content for Higher Revenue

-Check your article description and if you could improve it to make it more interesting to readers, do so.
-Remember, the description is displayed in search results, along with the article title.
+Check your article descriptions and if you can improve them to make them more interesting to readers, do so.
+Remember, descriptions are displayed in search results, along with article titles.

 The title and description are the first thing searchers see when results are returned.This is your pre-sell.
 Try to put yourself in readers' shoes.
 If you saw the description would you click on the link to read more?
 Is it interesting and intriguing or bland and boring?

 Your description is your hook.
-At sites that allow for an article descriptions, ensure yours are up to the task.
+At sites that allow for an article descriptions, ensure yours are not only up to the task but pique readers' curiosity.

 Link to Related Articles

 I've mentioned this in other articles and I will reiterate it again.
 Get into the habit of including links in your articles to your related articles at sites where this is allowed.
 It should be obvious why this is such a good idea.
 You leverage the power of one article to bump up views other articles, thus increasing your chances of netting higher web revenue.